Sheerpower Logo

 Making Decisions with Conditionals

 So far, our programs have run from top to bottom.
 But what if we want our code to make choices?
 That's where conditionals come in.
 They allow your program to ask questions and perform different actions based on the answers.
+Since conditionals control the flow of logic, their clarity of implementation is very important.
 Let's learn how by checking the status of a video game character.

 1. The Simple `IF/THEN` Statement